google-site-verification=sGyh8VjogmUxQaccKI-J1j5tUYBjpMGlNV89QFUANEc

 After sitting with the presence of that spirit for a while, I reactivate my mind by asking if all sits right with me.
 Should it not, I briefly think about it, but I won’t dwell on it.
 I know that whatever it is will somehow be resolved.
 It will keep resurfacing until it is.
 Instead, I “open my first file of spiritual radiations for the day” coming from the galaxy of religious truth.

 Within that vast galaxy, I usually read a page or two from one of our scriptures.
 I do this until I’ve read the entire text.
 It can take a few years.
 There is no rush.
-I’m currently half-way through the Chronological Study Bible.
-As with all of our scriptures, it is filled with gems of truth that can unexpectedly strike home at concerning times and circumstances that their originating authors could not possibly have known about.
+Each scripture is filled with gems of truth that can unexpectedly strike home at concerning times and circumstances that their originating authors could not possibly have known about.

 (The experience of one of these gems striking home is like “an answer that comes out of nowhere.”
 That sounds good, but it’s nonsensical.
 It’s an “I have no idea” explanation of the origination of that gem’s relevance.
 It’s like my saying that the revelatory experience that totally changed my life had no recognizable source, that it was a random consequence of nothing.
 I like to think of those unexpected insights as answers to unconscious questions and prayers that have been stirring beneath the radar of my mind.
 There must be an inner something interacting with an outer something.
 For me, that something is the creative spirit of the universe that fashioned the complex interactions between the neural relational web of my mind and the world relational web of which I am an integral part.)